leangjia/blender_docs/trunk/blender_docs/manual/sculpt_paint/sculpting/editing/face_sets.rst

    :Mode:      Sculpt Mode
    :Menu:      :menuselection:`Face Sets --> Grow/Shrink Face Sets`

-Creates a new mesh based on the selected Face Set.
+Creates a new mesh based on the selected face set.
-Once the operator is initiated, hover over the Face Set and :kbd:`LMB` to create the new mesh.
+Once the operator is initiated, hover over the face set and :kbd:`LMB` to create the new mesh.
 After the operator is finished the new mesh will be selected in Object Mode.